How to Spend 2 days in Quebec City, Canada

 Enjoy the view from Observatoire de la Capitale

-If you’d like to see one of the best views of Quebec City, head over to the Observatory in the Marie-Guyart Building, which is the tallest building in the city.
+For some of the best views of Quebec City, head over to the Observatory in the Marie-Guyart Building, which is the city’s tallest building.
 On the 31st floor, there’s an observation deck, that offers amazing, 360-degree views.

 Windows are floor to ceiling, so you get unobstructed views all around.
-There are also plenty of wall displays and information about the buildings and what you are looking at.
+There are also plenty of wall displays and information explaining what you see.

 The admission price is $14.75 CAD and at the moment, you have to reserve your tickets online prior to your visit.
-The Observation deck is open from Tuesday – Sunday from 10 am – 5 pm (closed on Mondays, so plan accordingly).
+The Observation deck is open from Monday- Sunday from 10 am – 5 pm.
 You can book your timed tickets here.

 Located at: 1037 Rue de la Chevrotière